 For instance, MyMedia lets users find and play media files on the network.
 EZ Mobile connect provides a QR code that can be scanned by mobile devices so that they can connect to the network.
 There's also Turbo-Transfer, allowing users to quickly transfer files within the home network across various devices 40 percent faster than normal file transfers.

-Netgear's Trek N300 will be available this quarter from major retailers in stores and online in the U.S. at $49.99.
+Netgear's Trek N300 will be available this quarter from major retailers in stores and online in the U.S. at $49.99, you'll probably be able to get it for a bit less with a Netgear promo code though.